Nuclear Spin-Mediated Relaxation Mechanisms of the V$_{B}^-$ Center in hBN: Results

 These central and bath spin configurations enhance both the hyperfine coupling and the dipolar interaction terms in the Hamiltonian.
 This model accounts for all the correlation effects between the electron spin and the first neighbor nitrogen nuclear spins, as well as correlations and interactions with two additional nuclear spins.

 To manage computational complexity, we apply the same reduced density matrix approach as in the previous two models.
 Furthermore, a total of 28 clusters are considered in this model, accounting for a total of 60 spins.
-It is important to note that in the model, we focus on nitrogen nuclear spins, and boron nuclei are neglected at first, as they exhibit a weak hyperfine interaction and make a combined boron-nitrogen model computationally unfeasible.
+It is important to note that in the model, we focus on nitrogen nuclear spins, and boron nuclei are neglected at first, as they exhibit a weak hyperfine interaction.
+Furthermore, previous studies have shown that heteronuclear spin flip-flop processes, e.g., $^{29}$Si-$^{13}$C flip-flops in silicon carbide and $^{11}$B-$^{15}$N flip-flops in hBN, are strongly suppressed at nonzero $B$ fields due to the differences in the gyromagnetic ratios of the nuclear spins.\cite{10.1103/PhysRevB.90.241203} Consequently, in heterogeneous clusters consisting of the V$_\text{B}^{-}$ electron spin, the three nitrogen nuclear spins in the central spin, and additional boron atoms, no direct coupling between the two types of nuclear spins is expected.
+We therefore assume that the nitrogen and boron nuclear baths decouple from each other, analogous to the case of decoherence.\cite{10.1002/adfm.202511300} We note, however, that in contrast to SiC, the nuclear spins in hBN are much more strongly coupled to the electron spin, which may lead to electron-spin-mediated nuclear spin flip-flops\cite{10.1002/adfm.202511300} and potentially to additional spin relaxation mechanisms.
 Therefore, the computed $T_1$ time obtained from Model 4 should be regarded as an upper bound.
-Note that the timestep convergence test and the effect of nuclear-spin synchronization have been validated in Supplementary S5.
+Note that the timestep convergence test and the effect of nuclear-spin synchronization have been validated in Supplementary S4.